robertDurst/robertdurst.github.io/_posts/2020-06-27-Powershell-and-Unix.md

 wriite
 ```

 My apologies, I realize that this one-liner is now flowing into the abyss off the right side of the code box.
-That being said, I actually believe this one-liner is actually much more readable than the unix one, albeit that takes away some of the fantastical magic that comes with it when you try to impress your friends.
+That being said, I actually believe this one-liner is much more readable than the unix one, albeit that takes away some of the fantastical magic that comes with it when you try to impress your friends.

 ## Conclusion